Linyxus/YaDNS/README.md

 - Supports loading local resolving rules (`hosts.txt`).

-- Implements an efficient cache implemented in Trie that will cache A-typed resource records.
+- Implements an efficient cache with Trie that will cache A-typed resource records.

 ## Build